denadai2/Neural-networks-checklist/README.md

 Neural-networks-checklist
 =========================

-Small project to remember the check list of steps for neural networks
+Small project to remember the check list of steps for neural networks.
+I usually hate to forget the minimal steps to have good results, so this could be a good starting point for everyone (to print and have next to you).

 ### Stochastic Gradient Descent